Oluwasunmibola/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitnly: The command in this file list all files in the working directory ad well as hidden files in a long format and also returns the group ID and user in digits only.

+6-firstdirectory: The comand in this file creates a directory in the specified folder.